juniorgasparotto/SysCommand/readme.md

 # <a name="install-dlls" />Package DLLs

 * `SysCommand.dll`: Contains all the logic to parse and execute command lines.
 Everything was thought to make the MVC pattern as natural as possible.
-* `NewtonSoft.Json`and `System.Web.Razor` : Are Government offices needed in some features that are explained in the documentation.
+* `NewtonSoft.Json`and `System.Web.Razor` : Are required dependencies in some features that are explained in the documentation.

 ## <a name="install-step-a-step" />Step by step how to use